Virus pushes beyond Asia, taking aim at Europe, Mideast

 Ryan said a WHO team would be arriving in Iran on Tuesday and in Italy on Monday.

-“What we don’t understand yet in COVID-19 are the absolute transmission dynamics,” he said, noting that in China there’s been a significant drop in cases.
+“What we don’t understand yet in COVID-19 are the absolute transmission dynamics,” Ryan said, noting that in China there’s been a significant drop in cases.
 “That goes against the logic of pandemic.”

 Authorities in Iran closed schools across much of the country for a second day Monday.
 Movie theaters and other venues were shuttered through at least Friday, and daily sanitizing of public buses and the Tehran metro, which is used by some 3 million people, was begun.